For downstream package authors#

 ]

-We recommend that you have at least one CI job which builds/installs via a wheel, and then runs tests against the oldest numpy version that the package supports.
+We recommend at least one CI job that builds a wheel and then tests it against the oldest NumPy version you support.
 For example:

 run: |